 - i).
-No shoreline structure other than a dock and stairs leading to a dock shall be erected, constructed or placed so as to extend offshore beyond the Lake Line, except as otherwise approved by the New York State Office of General Services. - ii).
-The foundation area of a boathouse shall not exceed 500 square feet.
+No onshore structure other than a deck and/or stairs leading to an offshore dock shall be erected, constructed, or placed to extend offshore beyond the Lake Line, except as otherwise approved by the Planning Board. - ii).
+The foundation area of a boathouse shall not exceed 500 square feet and shall have at least 10% of the foundation (boat house footprint) on land (at or above the Lake Line Elevation).
 The height of any part of a boathouse shall not be greater than 16 feet above the Lake Line.
 No living quarters shall be allowed in a boathouse.
-No boathouse shall be used for any purpose other than storage. - iii).
-Not more than one boathouse, permanent dock, and marine railway shall be permitted for each lakefront lot, except for a lakefront marina allowed by special permit, except as otherwise approved by the New York State Office of General Services. - iv).
-Except as provided in § 148-8-9.A.1, all shoreline structures except seawalls and retaining walls needed for erosion control shall be constructed with a minimum side setback of 20 feet from the setback line.
-To locate the setback line, the approximate center line of Skaneateles Lake shall be determined and a line perpendicular to this center line shall be extended to the property corner.
-This perpendicular line shall be the setback line.
-See diagram below.
+No boathouse shall be used for any purpose other than storage.